Hair (musical): 2009 Broadway revival and 2010 U.S. national tour

 The Public Theater production transferred to Broadway at the Al Hirschfeld Theatre, beginning previews on March 6, 2009, with an official opening on March 31, 2009.
 Paulus and Armitage again directed and choreographed, and most of the cast returned from the production in the park.
 A pre-performance ticket lottery was held nightly for $25 box-seat tickets.
-The opening cast included Gavin Creel as Claude, Will Swenson as Berger, Caissie Levy as Sheila, Megan Lawrence as Mother and Sasha Allen as Dionne.
-Designers included Scott Pask (sets), Michael McDonald (costumes) and Kevin Adams (lighting).
+The opening cast included Gavin Creel as Claude, Swenson as Berger, Caissie Levy as Sheila, Megan Lawrence as Mother and Sasha Allen as Dionne.
+Designers included Scott Pask (sets), Michael McDonald (costumes), Kevin Adams (lighting), and Acme Sound Partners (sound).
 Critical response was almost uniformly positive.
-The New York Daily News headline proclaimed "Hair Revival's High Fun".
-The review praised the daring direction, "colorfully kinetic" choreography and technical accomplishments of the show, especially the lighting, commenting that "as a smile-inducing celebration of life and freedom, [Hair is] highly communicable"; but warning: "If you're seated on the aisle, count on [the cast] to be in your face or your lap or ... braiding your tresses."
-The New York Post wrote that the production "has emerged triumphant. ...
-These days, the nation is fixated less on war and more on the economy.
+The New York Daily News praised the direction, "colorfully kinetic" choreography and technical features, writing, "as a smile-inducing celebration of life and freedom, [Hair is] highly communicable" and warning: "If you're seated on the aisle, count on [the cast] to be in your face or your lap".
+The New York Post wrote of the "triumphant" production: These days, the nation is fixated less on war and more on the economy.
 As a result, the scenes that resonate most are the ones in which the kids exultantly reject the rat race."
-Variety enthused, "Director Diane Paulus and her prodigiously talented cast connect with the material in ways that cut right to the 1967 rock musical's heart, generating tremendous energy that radiates to the rafters. ...
-What could have been mere nostalgia instead becomes a full-immersion happening. ...
-If this explosive production doesn't stir something in you, it may be time to check your pulse."
-The Boston Globe dissented, saying that the production "felt canned" and "overblown" and that the revival "feels unbearably naive and unforgivably glib".
-Ben Brantley, writing for The New York Times, reflected the majority, however, delivering a glowing review:
+Variety enthused, "Paulus and her prodigiously talented cast ... cut right to the 1967 rock musical's heart, generating tremendous energy. ...
+If this explosive production doesn't stir something in you ... check your pulse."
+The Boston Globe dissented, saying the revival "felt canned" and "overblown" and "feels unbearably naive and unforgivably glib".
+Ben Brantley, writing for The New York Times, reflected the majority: